ricmoo/pyscrypt/README.md

 print hashed.encode('hex')
 ```

-### Write a Tarsnap Encrypted File
+### Write a scrypt Encrypted File

 When writing a file the `N`, `r` and `p` parameters are required.
 The `salt` parameter is optional, and if omitted will be generated from _urandom_.

-The _Tarsnap_ file format includes a final checksum in the file, so be sure to close the file to ensure the checksum is correctly flushed to disk.
+The scrypt file format includes a final checksum in the file, so be sure to close the file to ensure the checksum is correctly flushed to disk.
 If the underlying file object cannot be closed (for example, StringIO will release its contents on close) then use the `finalize` method.

 ```python
 import pyscrypt